 Questions To Identify Your Areas For Improvement

-So to get clearer on how you can improve yourself after a breakup, you want to gain the overall picture of your behaviour, your relationship, what you can learn from it, how you’ll learn certain lessons, and any further action you need to take in order to grow.
+To get clearer on how you can improve yourself after a breakup, you want to gain the overall picture of your behaviour, your relationship, what you can learn from it, how you’ll learn certain lessons, and any further action you need to take in order to grow.

 This Means Asking Yourself: